What Are E Numbers?

 Any food that is made using fats or oils will more than likely contain antioxidants.
 Antioxidants help food last longer as they prevent fats, oils and certain vitamins from combining with the oxygen in the air that causes food to lose colour and become rancid.
 This is what makes food appear or taste 'off'.
 Antioxidants are found in all sorts of processed foods, particularly pies etc. Surprisingly, vitamin C, which is also called ascorbic acid or E300, is one of the most widely used antioxidants.

 Without preservatives, food cannot be kept for very long before it 'goes off'.
 Using preservatives allows manufacturers, stores and yourself to keep food for longer.
 Any food that has a long shelf-life is more than likely to contain preservatives unless it is canned or frozen.
-Foods such as bacon, ham, corned beef or other 'cured' meats tend to be treated with nitrite (E249 to E252) during the curing process while dried fruit is often treated with sulphur dioxide (E220) in order to prevent mould or bacteria growing.
+Foods such as bacon, ham, corned beef or other 'cured' meats tend to be treated with nitrite (E249 to E252) during the curing process while dried fruit is often treated with sulphur dioxide (E220) in order to prevent mould or bacteria growth.
 Look carefully and you will find that many traditional preservatives such as sugar, salt and vinegar are also still used to preserve some foods.

 Emulsifiers, Stabilisers, Gelling Agents and Thickeners